adarshramakrishna/geeksforgeeks/README.md

 # Geeksforgeeks as Books

-## Site

-To read random post, head to [gfgreader.info](http://www.gfgreader.info/).

-## What's new

-### Bug fix

-1. All articles now have titles.
-So table of content shows all articles.
-2. Encoding problem has been fixed.

-### New book

-1. A book of Amazon interview questions under `goodies/interview_questions`
-2. Several pdf books have been generated.

 ## Books

-Look under subdirectory `goodies`.
-Each book under `geeksforgeeks` is generated with articles under a tag/category on [geeksforgeeks.org][1].
-The book under leetcode is generated from the articles on [leetcode.com](http://leetcode.com/).
+Books are in the directory called `goodies`.
+Each book under `geeksforgeeks-books` is generated with articles under a tag/category on [geeksforgeeks.org][1].
+The book under `leetcode-book` is generated from the articles on [leetcode.com](http://leetcode.com/).

 Here's how the books look like in the iBooks App and Kindle App on my iPad.
 Kindle hasn't been tested.